-- 1. Doral Central Park is an 78-acre park is the largest in Doral and home to major events such as EGGstravaganza and the Independence Day Celebration.
+- 1. Doral Central Park is a 78-acre park is the largest in Doral and home to major events such as EGGstravaganza and the Independence Day Celebration.
 Its open green spaces and scenic lake views are ideal for corporate gatherings and community events.
 Central Park is located in the community heart of Doral adjacent to the headquarters of Carnival Cruise Lines and the United States Southern Command.
 As part of the voter approved Parks Bond Referendum, this park will be redeveloped to include amenities such as a 70,000 square foot indoor recreation center, aquatic facility with competition and teaching pools, formal events lawn, basketball and tennis courts, playgrounds, and multi-purpose green spaces. - 2.
-Downtown Doral Cultural Center This project includes the construction of a 9,000 square foot Cultural Arts Center and surrounding park space on the 1.3 acre parcel adjacent to the City's existing Downtown Doral Park.
-It will serve to celebrate the unique culture of Doral, as well as the variety of cultures, arts and experiences embraced by the City's residents.
-The building will include a large art gallery space, flexible multi-purpose room, multiple outdoor courtyards, catering area, dedicated vehicular drop-off area and public restrooms. - 3.
-Public Works Flightway Retention Passive Park This proposed park site is located on 102nd Avenue and theoretical NW 62nd Street.
+Retention Passive Park This proposed park site is located on 102nd Avenue and theoretical NW 62nd Street.
 The site will be used as a retention area for the Police/Public Works Building and adjacent Flightway project with 3 acres of the 5-acre city parcel dedicated as a passive park site.
-This park will include a stormwater retention area, walking trails, parking lot, landscaping and environmental observation being built by a private developer on public land and will be turned over to the city after construction.
+This park will include a stormwater retention area, walking trails, parking lot, landscaping and environmental observation being built by a private developer on public land and will be turned over to the city after construction. - 3.
+Linear Greenway Park Areas under FP&L transmission lines adjacent to streets are being used as multi-purpose trails as proposed in the City's Bicycle Master Plan and Parks and Recreation Element Policy 6.2.6.

-\Existing park acreage undergoing major upgrades; not included in public parks total acres figure.

-- 4. Linear Greenway Park Areas under FP&L transmission lines adjacent to streets are being used as multi-purpose trails as proposed in the City's Bicycle Master Plan and Parks and Recreation Element Policy 6.2.6.
 Facilities and features include: multi-purpose trail/service access route with trailhead, naturalistic planted areas/native habitat plantings and public art.
+The linear park system comprises 41 acres.

+^{}Existing park acreage undergoing major upgrades; not included in public parks total acres figure.

-The linear park system comprises 41 acres. - 5.
-Environmental Passive Park This proposed private park site is (51 acres) located at NW 107th Avenue & 74th Street and contains wetlands.
+- 4. Environmental Passive Park This proposed private park site is (51 acres) located at NW 107th Avenue & 74th Street and contains wetlands.
 The site has been identified in the Parks System Master Plan as a future "Environmentally-Protected Park."
-Low impact observation walkways on the perimeter of the wetlands and educational kiosks are planned. - 6.
+Low impact observation walkways on the perimeter of the wetlands and educational kiosks are planned. - 5.
 Preservation Park This proposed private park site (72 acres) is currently a highly-impacted wetland located between two residential developments.
 This natural resource would be restored transforming the site into a unique passive recreation amenity for the residents of Doral.
 The City's goal is to make this preservation park a public access point; coordination with Miami-Dade County and the SFWMD will be required in the process.